spatie/ping/README.md

     count: 3,                // number of packets
     intervalInSeconds: 1.0,  // seconds between packets
     packetSizeInBytes: 64,   // how big the packet is we'll send to the server
-    ttl: 64                  // time to live (maximum number of hops) ))->run();
+    ttl: 64,                 // time to live (maximum number of hops)
+    showLostPackets: true    // report outstanding replies (Linux only, enabled by default) ))->run();
 ```